Adam Rippon: 2014–15 season

 In October 2014, Rippon competed at the 2014 CS Finlandia Trophy finishing first in the free program and second overall.
 At the end of October he finished 7th in the free skate and 10th overall at the 2014 Skate Canada International.
 In November he finished 5th at the 2014 Trophee Eric Bompard after placing third in the free skate.
 Rippon adjusted his blade brand and mount, took on a new trainer to work with his team and met with renewed consistency at U.S. Championships, landing effortless triple Axels and once again including a quadruple Lutz in his short and long programs.
 He went on to win the free skate portion of the competition and finished second overall with the silver medal.
 He was assigned to both the Four Continents team and the Worlds team.

-2015–16 season
+2015–16 season: U.S. national champion

+Rippon started the season at the 2015 Finlandia Trophy, where he finished second overall and won the free skate.
+His Grand Prix season started at Skate Canada, where he finished fourth overall (third in the short program and fifth in the free skate).
+His second event was the Rostelecom Cup in Russia, where he also finished in fourth place (sixth in the short program, but second in the free skate).
+In an episode of Rippon's podcast The Runthrough Rippon recounted that he initially finished in third overall behind Javier Fernandez and Adian Pitkeev, but shortly before the medal ceremony it was discovered that a spin of teammate Ross Miner had been mis-leveled, and it was Miner who narrowly beat Rippon for the bronze medal.

+At age 26, Rippon won gold at the 2016 U.S. Championships.
+When interviewed by Andrea Joyce, Rippon famously said "I'm like a witch and you can't kill me.
+I keep coming back every year, and every year I keep getting better."

-Rippon won gold at the 2016 U.S. Championships.
-He placed sixth at the 2016 World Championships in Boston with a program to a medley of Beatles tunes.
+He placed sixth at the 2016 World Championships in Boston with a fantastic fourth place free program to a medley of Beatles tunes.
 The audience gave him a standing ovation.